will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 <img src="/assets/aws-dynamodb-ex.png" alt="transactions programming models diagram" style="width:680px;display:block;margin:auto;padding-bottom:17px; border:1.5px solid #ccc; padding: 3px;" />

 A `TransactWriteItems` transaction may optionally include one or more preconditions on the current values of the items, and the transaction will be rejected if any of its preconditions are not met.
+These ideas are actually quite similar to the ones introduced in the [Sinfonia](#sinfonia) system, and is briefly referenced in their paper.

 ### Convex